hatfieldlibrary/dspace-php-client/README.md

 ```

-You can use this information to creat next and previous page requests.
+You can use this information to make next and previous page requests.

 For example, to request the next page of search results: